Take 6 Night

-If you’re pitch-sensitive and like a well-rounded a cappella sound with complex harmonies, you’ll be thrilled to know that Take 6 – the Grammy-laden group based in Nashville – are coming to Vancouver’s Queen Elizabeth Theatre in April of 2018.
+If you’re pitch-sensitive and like a well-rounded a cappella sound with complex harmonies, you’ll be thrilled to know that Take 6 – the Grammy-laden group based in Nashville – are at Vancouver’s Queen Elizabeth Theatre tonight.
+Last we checked, there were still tickets left.

 When the group first launched in 1980, they called themselves The Gentleman’s Estate Quartet.
 The group’s 1988 self-titled debut – Take 6 – was rooted in Gospel and earned Take 6 their first two Grammys for Best Jazz Vocal Performance by a Duo or Group and Best Soul Gospel Performance by a Duo, Group, Choir, or Chorus.